 “You even have your own operatives, the ones who–”

 “… who saved Dawn’s governor and his wife.
 I’ll be happy to explain.”

 Luis nodded and gestured for him to continue.

 “Sly, Robert’s source, had done some work for me over the years.
 As an AI, I must either depend on others to work for me or else risk running afoul of the law.
-The actions of sentient AIs are strictly regulated by ancient Confederation and planetary laws.
+The actions of sentient AIs are strictly regulated by long-standing law.
 On the other hand, there’s nothing in the laws that preclude us from employing humans or androids.”